daltonkdwyer/Planetary/ReadMe/Log.md

         -- June 21st: in Prod, you created a second js file 'car_controls.js' and successfully made sure it displayed a global variable that was set in the main HTML file.
 You're in a good spot, ready to get a full day in.

+        -- June 24th: Spent all Saturday, and finally figured out latency controls (probably, haven't tested in prod yet) So, you had to use 'threading' in python to run a function in the background.
+That function checks the latency figure every second by itself, even if there is no heartbeat from the client.
+But it also doesn't block the rest of the threads from running!
+So, good news in general.